KreshnikH/Lrm/README.md

 # Lrm

 'Libromania' is a social media site for book passionates.
 Currently is in development phase...
-REST api is created with Php Symfony 4, and for the Frontend 'Angular Framework' is used, with Bootstrap, Sass and Flexbox.
+REST api is created with Php Symfony 4, and for the Frontend 'Angular-7 Framework' is used, with Bootstrap, Sass and Flexbox.
 Database: MySql.

 Running the Server Side - Symfony Framework